 What happens during pulmonary function tests?

-In most cases, the procedure will follow this process:
+cases, the test will follow this process:

-- You’ll be asked to loosen tight clothing, jewelry, or other things that may cause
+You’ll be asked to loosen tight clothing, jewelry, or other things that may cause

-a problem with the procedure.
+a problem with the test.

 You’ll sit in a chair.
 A soft clip will be put on your nose.
 This is so all of your

 breathing is done through your mouth, not your nose.

-- You’ll form a tight seal over the mouthpiece with your mouth.
+You’ll form a tight seal over the mouthpiece with your mouth.
 You’ll be instructed

 to inhale and exhale in different ways.

-- You may be given a bronchodilator after certain tests.
+You may be given a bronchodilator after certain tests.
+This medicine causes widening

 The tests will then be repeated several minutes later, after the bronchodilator has

 What happens after pulmonary function tests?